-Doing the Camino de Santiago by bike has nothing to do with the usual filming that we can do in our town or outings with friends on weekends.
+Doing the Way of St. James by bike has nothing to do with the shooting that we can usually do in our town or outings with friends some weekend.
 Physical preparation is very important and you will have to follow specific training to prevent this exciting adventure from turning into an ordeal.
 In this article we will give you the basic training guidelines to do the Camino de Santiago by bike.

 We know that the gym is lazy, but once you’re pedaling the Camino de Santiago you’ll be grateful for having made that little effort of preparation.
 It is advisable that you consult with the instructor at the gym about the training guidelines, no one better than them will know how to advise and guide you throughout the preparation process.

-The ideal is to find a routine that works the entire lower and middle body.
+Whether you go to the gym or not, the ideal is to find a routine that works your entire lower body and core.
 Strengthening your leg muscles will help protect your knee joints, which suffer the most when pedalling.
-You should work on your quads, hamstrings and glutes, so that you can properly stimulate the main muscles involved in generating movement.
-Also pay attention to your abs; front planks will help you to improve their stabilising function and improve your balance on the bike.
+You should work the quadriceps as well as the hamstrings and glutes, so that you can correctly stimulate the main muscles involved in generating movement.
+Also pay attention to the abdomen, front planks will help you to improve its stabilizing function and achieve better balance on the bike.

 It is very important that the technique of the exercises you follow is as strict as possible to avoid injury.
 Before training, take time to warm up properly, paying special attention to your knees, which are one of the most injury-prone joints.